sst/guide/_examples/how-to-use-lambda-layers-in-your-serverless-app.md

       "GET /": {
         function: {
           handler: "functions/lambda.handler",
+          // The chrome-aws-lambda layer currently does not work in Node.js 16
+          runtime: "nodejs14.x",
           // Increase the timeout for generating screenshots
           timeout: 15,
           // Load Chrome in a Layer